 Keep a Poker Face

 When talking to the agent, don’t disclose personal information such as your current housing situation, financial status, or moving timeframe.
 Remember that the agent works for the seller, and anything you say will be reported back.
 Forming a positive relationship is important, but keep your topic focused on the property while keeping your interest at bay.
 If you seem too eager and excited, you may lose all leverage as a buyer.
 If interested, make sure to call your buyers agent soon after you leave.

 Evaluating the Property

 Avoid any criticism about the property until you are in the privacy of your car of back on the street.
 If the agent or others overhear negative comments, it can come back to haunt you.
-If this property isn’t for you, the agent may be.
-Open houses are a good way to find a potential agent as eventually they will become your house hunting partner and you want to ensure that you have the best one for you.